 The Backwoods provides a stable ride, especially considering its length and playfulness.
 The cambered profile and wider waist give you a solid platform to charge over things that are in your way.
 When we were straight-lining, the nose resisted chatter well.
 Our testers felt secure and enjoyed going fast down the mountain, making quick edge transitions.

-The Backwoods was playful in its versatility and styles of riding that it can support.
+The Backwoods is playful in its versatility and the types of riding styles that it can support.
 If you are looking to really drive the snowboard, it can do that.
-If you want to slash around, its got you.
+If you want to slash around, it's got you.
 If you want to win your local bank slalom, it can do that.
 In contrast, the Backwoods was hard to butter around the mountain.
 The nose was hard to initiate a butter and even harder to maintain.
-We were, however, able to rip turns and pop into butters which were still enjoyable, but we had to work for them and accept that we couldn't hold them as long.
+We were, however, able to rip turns and pop into butters, which were still enjoyable, but we had to work for them and accept that we couldn't hold them as long.

 Popping and Jumping